SmaertBoty/Minescript/lib_inv/README.md

 # Functions

 ### `inventory() -> list[dict]`
-- returns the players inventory as a list of dicts (items)
+- returns the currently open inventory as a list of dicts (items)

 ### `pickup(slot,mouse=0)`
 - Simulate a pickup action on a slot